roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-1.md

 ## Interlink heat mechanics

-A scrapped mechanic would make Interlink accrue heat upon taking damage.
+A scrapped mechanic would make Ouroboros accrue heat upon taking damage.

 The strength of the effect is unknown, but it is based on damage taken relative to max HP, and there is an unused [skill](https://xenobladedata.github.io/xb3_200_dlc4/BTL_Skill_PC.html#172) that reduces it, similar to "Heat Control: Time".